BROWSTY/CV_PROJECT/README.md

 Make sure that other common libraries such as numpy works correctly with the other library versions.

 ## Remark
-The following drive link contain the classification trained model and the datasets used for training the two stages.
-The detection trained model is not provided because it not takes more than five minutes to train.
+The following drive link contains the classification trained model and the datasets used for training the two stages.

 Drive link:  https://drive.google.com/drive/folders/1fz9-srsO7EBUKztheth8f1W_g1DAySB_?usp=sharing